Ibou Touray: Stockport County

 In June 2023, it was announced that he would sign for Stockport County on 1 July 2023.
-Touray scored his first goal for The Hatters against former club Salford at Moor Lane on 14 March 2024, scoring his teams' first to help overcome a two-goal defiicit.
+Touray scored his first goal for The Hatters against former club Salford at Moor Lane on 14 March 2024, scoring his teams' first to help overcome a two-goal deficit.

-On 20 May 2025, the club announced it had offered Touray a new contract.
-On 9 June 2025, the club announced Tourray would be leaving once his contract expired.
+On 20 May 2025, the club announced they had offered Touray a new contract.
+Three weeks later however, the club announced Touray would be leaving once his contract expired.

 Bradford City

-On 20 June 2025, it was announced that Touray would join Bradford City on 1 July 2025.
-He featured in the club's photo shoot for their new away kit.
+On 20 June 2025, it was announced that Touray would join Bradford City on 1 July 2025, being unveiled in the club's photo shoot for their new away kit.
 Bradford's manager Graham Alexander had previously managed Touray at Salford, and Alexander said that Touray would fit in with his new club.

 He scored his first goal for the club on 12 August 2025, scoring the opening goal in a 2–1 win away at Blackburn Rovers in the EFL Cup.

-In October 2025, Touray praised the players after a run of good form, saying the players were not going to get distracted.
+In October 2025, Touray praised his teammates after a run of good form, saying the players were not going to get distracted.
+After a lull in form, he said in late November that the team were again improving.
+In February 2026 he spoke about the pressure the team were under as they challenged for promotion, and in April said his experience would help in the play-offs.

+At the start of the 2026–27 season, Touray played as a wing back to cover for the injured Tyreik Wright.

 International career

 He made his international debut for Gambia in 2015.
 Touray is eligible for Gambia through his father, who moved to England aged 16, and is one of several of the Gambian diaspora called up who helped the country's results improve.
 In a 2021 interview, Touray said that his proudest moment in international football was when Gambia drew 1–1 with Algeria, who at the time were unbeaten in over two years.

 Touray played in the 2021 Africa Cup of Nations, his national team's first continental tournament, where they made the quarter-final.
 He described representing the country at the tournament, as well as visiting the residency of Adama Barrow, the President of the Gambia, as "surreal".
 He missed the knockout stage match against Guinea through illness.

 At the 2023 Africa Cup of Nations, Touray became the first Stockport County player to feature at a major international tournament.

+He was recalled by Gambia in September 2026 for forthcoming African Cup of Nations qualifying matches.
+He said it was "unbelievable" to be recalled.